AlexandreBroudin/bootstrap-3-grid/README.md

 bootstrap-3-grid
 ================

-Bootstrap 3 unlimited column grid
+Because Bootstrap 3 is limited to 12 column, i've decided to rewrite the Bootstrap sass jlong version grid to be more flexible. its still a mess, so please fork :)